HCI-Blockchain/Blacklivesmatter/README.md

+# Supplementary Resources

-# What are People Talking about in \#BackLivesMatter and \#StopAsianHate?
+## What are People Talking about in \#BackLivesMatter and \#StopAsianHate?
 Exploring and Categorizing Twitter Topics Emerging in Online Social Movements through the Latent Dirichlet Allocation Model

-## Complementary Resources